-I have been working in translation for more than 15 years.
-I (co-)own 2 companies:
+I have been working in translation services for 20 years.

 From time to time I spend a couple of days to translate myself (ENG>DUT) so I can feel how new technologies are working, how it is to translate or to post-edit, how hard it is to change habits.
 When I compare the delivery of professional translators to my own efforts, I often am impressed by what they produce.
 Yet I firmly believe some of the tools I created in the past, are really helping the translators to be more productive.